 I’m proud to wear many New Orleans hats—historian, writer, editor, public speaker, teacher, activist, tour guide, Carnival krewe captain, wedding officiant, and Tarot card reader.
-But of all the hats I wear, the one I am most proud of wearing is being a French Quarter resident.
+But of all the hats I wear, the one I am most proud of wearing is being a French Quarter aficionado.

 There really is no other neighborhood in the world quite like the Quarter.
 More than a smorgasbord of beautiful architecture and fascinating history, the Quarter is a place of people–quirky, eccentric, oddball characters who are defined by the neighborhood as much as they define it.
 I feel fortunate to be counted in that number.